 In this post I’ll share my strategies for avoiding long waits at Disney World, so you can spend your vacation enjoying all the parks have to offer instead of waiting in line.

 #1) Use a Crowd Calendar to Plan Your Park Days

 No matter what time of year you visit, there will be crowds at Disney World.
 It is the world’s #1 vacation destination, so there are always thousands of people at the theme parks.
 The key to having the best possible vacation experience is to avoid these crowds as much as possible!

 Luckily, some wise folks have figured out crowd patterns for you.
-I regularly use free crowd calendars that give recommended parks to visit and parks to avoid for each day of the year, such as those published by Undercover Tourist and Disney By Age.
+I regularly use a free crowd calendar that shows recommended parks to visit and parks to avoid for each day of the year, such as this one published by Undercover Tourist.

 My goal on every trip is to visit only recommended parks each day.
 This is particularly important at Magic Kingdom, the smallest and most popular park.

 Here is an example of how powerful the crowd calendars are.
 Against my better judgment, we went to Disney World over Christmas about five years ago to celebrate my birthday (I was born on Christmas day).
 Christmas is likely the busiest day of the whole year at Disney World.